 Who can blame us, really?
 We, the uninitiated, have never been exposed to the misery, cruelty, and absurdity of war.

 According to journalist and author Sebastian Junger, “War is so obscene that even the people who supported it don’t want to hear the details or acknowledge their role.”
-It’s this lack of acknowledgment that is not only unhealthy, but potentially dangerous.
+It’s this lack of acknowledgment that is not only unhealthy but potentially dangerous.
 The most destructive challenge veterans face, Junger continues, “is the sense that their country doesn’t quite realize that it — and not just the soldiers — went to war.”

 Why Should Veterans Tell Their Stories?

 No one knows the sacrilege of war better than those who fought it and now have to live with the memories of what they have seen, what they have done, and what they have become.
 According to Rita Nakashima Brock and Gabriella Lettini, authors of Soul Repair: Recovering from Moral Injury after War, “When veterans return to our communities after war, we owe it to them and to ourselves to do our best to support their recovery.
-To do so, however, we must be willing to engaged the same intense moral questions that veterans undertake about our own responsibility as a society for having sent them to war.”
+To do so, however, we must be willing to engage the same intense moral questions that veterans undertake our own responsibility as a society for having sent them to war.”